-The Executive Director further finds that the risk of disease exposure from the movement of animals, equipment, vehicles and other fomites from Pennsylvania to Texas could lead to disease exposure across Texas.
+The Executive Director further finds that the risk of disease exposure from the movement of animals, equipment, vehicles and other fomites from the Pennsylvania Control Areas to Texas could lead to disease exposure across Texas.

-The Executive Director, therefore, has determined that an outbreak of HPAI in the State of Pennsylvania poses a threat to animal health in Texas.
+The Executive Director, therefore, has determined that the remaining outbreak of HPAI in the Control Areas in the State of Pennsylvania poses a threat to animal health in Texas.

-To protect animal health in this state, the Executive Director imposes a quarantine for the State of Pennsylvania due to HPAI.
+To protect animal health in this state, the Executive Director imposes a quarantine for the Control Areas in the State of Pennsylvania due to HPAI.